bbalazs88/Machine_Learning/README.md

 All the notebooks, I try to comment as much as possible, to make them clear, understandable, and reproducible to anyone.

+## Pump it up!
+It's a DrivenData challenge, you have to do a multiclass classification to predict African water pump conditions, if they work, don't work, or work but repair is needed.
+Currently there are 8000+ competitors, and the best score is around 82%.
+My solution is currently the 1640th with 75.25% accuracy.
+My ideas to make it better is on the bottom of the notebook, and I update it regularly.

 ## Image classification
 It's a Deep Learning project, the MNIST dataset of the hand written numbers.
 At the end of the notebook, I added some examples of the predictions and the real labels - for this part, the real judge are your eyes.